Dollar Tree Easter Basket

 I made a basket for each of my daughters.
 Pink for Stella and purple for Hazel. 😉 This is a 15 minute craft – my favorite type of project!

-Supplies for DIY Floral Easter Baskets
+Supplies for Dollar Tree Floral Easter Baskets

 The Goodwill is an amazing source for inexpensive baskets.
 You’ll often find a full aisle of them for $1 a piece!

-How to Make Floral Easter Baskets
+How to Make Easter Flower Baskets

-1. If your silk flowers came in a bunch, clip the petals off using wire cutters, leaving a small amount of the stem.
+If your silk flowers came in a bunch, clip the petals off using wire cutters, leaving a small amount of the stem.
 This will help you stick between the woven parts of the basket.
 Add a dab of hot glue to the stem and slot it in.
 I chose to work my flowers just halfway up the basket handle, but you can add them to the basket wherever you’d like!

-2. To finish it off, I wrapped pom-pom trim around the handle and secured with a dab of hot glue, then tied a silk ribbon to the base of the handle.
+To finish it off, I wrapped pom-pom trim around the handle and secured with a dab of hot glue, then tied a silk ribbon to the base of the handle.

 I repeated the same steps for the purple basket, using a pretty vine ribbon for the handle.